rchain/rchain/rholang/examples/vault_demo/demo_script.md

 Notice the transfer that was initiated previously has now been finished.

+## There's been a race

+You might've been lucky to observe a **race** between the balance check and the transfer arrival.
+So it might be that you've seen "Balance is 0" followed by "Finished transfer" instead of "Finished transfer" followed by "Balance is 100".
+This is OK though, the next deploy will no longer be subject to this race, as Bob's vault exists after the balance check has been done.

+This also means that the first access to one's vault needs to be done by a 3rd-party having the REV to pay for it.
+So the exchanges should not only do a `transfer`, but also at `findOrCreate` the destination vault.
+So should the Testnet operators distributing the funds.

 ## Transfer back to the genesis vault

     #check balances